OBSERVING GUIDE

 Regular Stuff

-Neptune is at eastern quadrature on the 14th and is visible in the evening sky during the month in Aquarius.
-It sets at 00:55 at the start of the month and at 22:50 by month’s end.
-It maintains its brightness at mag +7.9 during the month.
-It lies S of the Circlet Asterism.
+Uranus is visible in the evening sky during the month in Aries.
+During the month, it is visible as soon as darkness falls and sets at 00:10 ST by month’s end.
+It maintains its brightness at mag +5.8 during the month.

 The Moon